The Rise of Concrete in Modern Interior Design and Home Decor

 Sourcing Quality Concrete Pieces

 Not all concrete decor is created equal.
 Proper sealing is essential for stain resistance, and structural integrity depends on the mix and curing process.
-Specialist makers like Concrete Everything focus on craftsmanship and material quality, ensuring each piece performs as well as it looks.
+Specialist makers focus on craftsmanship and material quality, ensuring each piece performs as well as it looks.
+When choosing concrete furniture or accessories, consider the maker's approach to sealing and finishing.
+A well-sealed concrete surface resists water marks and staining, making it practical for daily use in busy households.
+Look for artisans who use glass-fibre reinforced concrete (GFRC), which offers superior strength-to-weight ratios compared to traditional mixes.

 Care and Maintenance